 A Tenant's Rights to Landlord Repairs

 Even if it is not in your rental agreement or lease, your landlord is required to keep your building and unit in a habitable condition.
-This means that your landlord must ensure that the building is structurally sound, provide hot and cold water, ensure that the roof is not leaking, and keep the plumbing, electrical and heating systems all in safe operating condition.
+This means that your landlord must ensure that the building is structurally sound, provide hot and cold water, ensure that the roof is not leaking, and keep the plumbing, electrical, and heating systems in safe operating condition.

-Tips to get your Landlord to make Minor Repairs
+Getting a Landlord to Make Minor Repairs

 Protect Your Right to Landlord Repairs: Contact an Attorney